ptitoliv/pam_ela/README.md

 ```

 # Disclaimer
 pam_ela is a simple PoC written by a guy who is a terrible C developper.
 So just use it for test purpose.
-I won't guarntee that the code is safe and/or secure.
+I won't guarantee that the code is safe and/or secure.

 # Example